Whether you have your own banksia plant in your backyard.

 Banksias are easy to grow here in Australia if planted in full sunlight and well-drained soil.
 If this is unachievable in your conditions, they can be produced in plant pots.

 How Long Does it Take to Grow Banksia’s?

 Whilst Banksias are relatively easy to grow, they are slow-growing plants.
 Taking 2-3 years to flower when planted from seed and 5-6 years before they achieve their full height.

 Find a spot in your garden that gets full sunlight during the day.
 Ensure that the soil is well drained - if the soil condition isn’t quite right, we suggest planting them in pots instead.

 Water your banksia plant regularly (once or twice a week) for the first year until the plant has been established.

 How to Dry Banksia

 Drying banksias are very easy.
-Simply cut the banksias at your desired length - we usually keep them around 25-30cm long.
-Then, either place in an empty vase or hang upside down in a cool, dark room with good circulation.
+Cut the banksias at your desired length - we usually keep them around 25-30cm long.
+Then, either place it in an empty vase or hang it upside down in a cool, dark room with good circulation.

 When kept out of direct sunlight, water and humidity - dried banksias can last up to 6 years.